James Avery (American colonist): Biography

 The Pequot allies were under the command of James Avery.
 The able Pequot tribe that, a few years before, had been almost exterminated by the English.
 The Pequot Fort, taken in 1637 by Capt.
 John Mason in command of the Connecticut troops and their Mohegan and Narragansett allies, was on the Mystic River, on the eastern line of Groton.

 The fair disposition and judicial temperament of James Avery are here clearly shown-qualities that doubtless gave him much of the great influence that we know he possessed with the friendly Indians of that region.
 For several years, the commissioners of the United Colonies of New England referred almost everything relating to the Pequots to Messrs.
 Denison, Stanton and Avery for adjustment.
 In 1668, James Avery and Cary Lathem were chosen to settle the boundary line with the sachem (chief), Uncas.
 For his services James Avery received many parcels of land and was often called for by the town and by individuals in the settling of such controversies.
 In 1678, the commissioners granted Captain Avery five pounds "for his good service in assisting in the government of the Pequots for sundry years".

 James Avery was as prominent in the civil matters of town and colony as he was in military affairs.
 Sept.
 28, 1669, a list of the names of the freemen of New London was made by order of the general court and on this list the name of James Auerye stands first.

-At Pequot, Captain Avery seemed to had taken at once an active part in private affairs.
+At Pequot, Captain Avery seemed to have taken at once an active part in private affairs.
 For many years his name was signed to deeds and grants of land, as commissioner for New London.
 He was appointed commissioner Oct.
 8, 1663 and from that time until 1695 served continuously as one of the judges of the county court.
 The years 1671 and 1673 were the only years in which he did not serve.
 In 1871 a publication came out that of 545 representatives of the town Groton, 104 were descendants of Captain James Avery.

-After the accession of William and Mary in 1688, Connecticut called her general court together without waiting for instructions from the home government.
+After the accession of William and Mary in 1688, Connecticut called it's general court together without waiting for instructions from the home government.
 Among the few determined men who responded and served through 1689 was Capt.
 James Avery of New London.
-In the thirty years above indicated, for twenty of which James Avery was deputy, the general court passed many wise and helpful laws.
-The Indians were defeated or pacified and Connecticut grew from weakness into strength.
-Her foundations were well laid and among her master workmen was James Avery.
+For the twenty years James Avery served as deputy, the general court passed several laws beneficial to the Connecticut Colony.
+The Indians were defeated or pacified and Connecticut gained control over the regional indigenous tribes.